-The lost and found department is located in the Main Office.
-If you find a lost article, please take it there.
+The lost and found department is located in the Main Lobby.
+If you find a lost article, please take it to the front desk.
 When you have lost an article, look in the lost and found frequently, as it may not be turned in immediately.